Keyboard shortcuts

 Large pre-generated runs: transparent_initial_scan

-A big gap limit is the wrong tool when you pre-generate many addresses: the gap is a sliding window kept gap_limit past every funded address forever, so an exchange that assigns 10 000 addresses and sizes the gap to match scans 10 000 addresses past each receive, indefinitely.
+A big gap limit is the wrong tool when you pre-generate many addresses: the gap is a sliding window kept gap_limit past the frontier forever, so an exchange that assigns 10 000 addresses and sizes the gap to match re-derives 10 000 addresses on every recorded receive, indefinitely.

 Instead set [pools] transparent_initial_scan = N to pre-expose external indices 0..N once at startup/restore, so the block-scan matcher covers the whole issued range regardless of the (small) steady-state gap_limit.
-Set N to your issuance high-water mark and keep transparent_gap_limit small.
+Set N to your issuance high-water mark and keep transparent_gap_limit small: the floor raises the frontier, so issuance continues past N with a normal-sized gap and stays recoverable to N + transparent_gap_limit.

 Pre-exposure is incremental and non-blocking: it must complete before the block scan (a restore only finds a high funded index if that index was exposed first), but per-index derivation is slow at depth (~1180 addresses/s, so a 100k run takes minutes), so zecd exposes it in chunks of 1000 indices, servicing queued RPC commands between chunks; reads, sends, and the health endpoints stay live throughout.
 Progress is observable two ways: